Monday, February 17, 2025

 WHY ARE PROFESSORS BEING NEUTERED?

-I've worked as a day laborer, janitor, night watchman, store clerk, barber’s apprentice, Army officer, seventh-grade teacher and, for forty-six years, professor. and author.
+I've been a day laborer, janitor, night watchman, store clerk, barber’s apprentice, Army officer, seventh-grade teacher and, for forty-six years, professor.
 I was married for over half a century until my wife was torn from my side by Parkinson's Disease.
-Together we raised two children to happy, productive adulthood.
-Yet despite this lifetime of experiences and years of advanced study, I still was required to submit to anonymous "course" evaluations by callow, sometimes astonishingly ignorant, undergraduates each and every semester .
+And together we raised two children to happy, productive adulthood.
+Yet, despite this lifetime of experiences and years of advanced study, I was required to submit to anonymous "course" evaluations by callow, occasionally astonishingly ignorant undergraduates each and every semester .

 The Barber's Cat

-In this very grown up world I quickly learned to keep my juvenile opinions to myself.
-Once I did chance an opinion, only to have a case-hardened customer remark my remark was worthy of the barber's cat.
-When I asked what that meant, he said, "Full of piss and wind."
-Everyone found that very funny.
-I was humbled, and thereafter kept my opinions to myself.
+I soon learned to keep my opinions to myself.
+Early on I once chanced a remark, only to have a case-hardened customer say I reminded him of the barber's cat: "Full of piss and wind."
+The shop filled with appreciative laughter.
+Thereafter, I kept my opinions to myself.

-Faculty were simultaneously assured that these "course" evaluation would support fairer tenure and promotion decisions.
-This despite their title suggesting they were meant to evaluate courses, not professors
+The Provost comforted us by pointing out that these new "course" evaluations would also support fairer tenure and promotion decisions.
+This despite previously assuring us that this process was solely meant to evaluate courses, not professors

 Anonymous Denunciation

-Our "course" evaluations were anonymous.
-Students were instructed not to sign their name.
-This shield of anonymity increased the probability students would use the evaluation for paying back tough professors.
-"Give me a "D'" will you?
-I'll fix you!"
-That encouraged students to down-grade professors who required diligence and the discomfort of serious thought.
+"Course" evaluations were completly anonymous.
+Students were sternly instructed not to sign their names.
+This anonymity encouraged students to down-grade any professors who demanded diligence and the discomfort of serious thought.

 A particularly humiliating finale topped off this process.
-When distributing evaluations old the last day of class, we professors were instructed to make no comments whatsoever.
-We were to just the evaluations without comment, then leave the room.
-Students were to place their completed evaluations on the front desk.
-These were to be collected by the last student finishing, sealed in the provided envelope, and delivered to the department secretary.
-Only she had the necessary security clearance.
-Professors were not to touch them.
+On the last day of class, we professors were told to just distribute the evaluations, then leave the room.
+Students might, or might, not collude once the professor we were gone.
+Anyway, when finished students placed their completed evaluations on the front desk to be collected by the last student finishing.
+He or she then sealed them in the provided envelope, and delivered the sealed packet to the department secretary.
+Professors were not to touch them until they were officially returned to us some months later.
 Clearly, we weren't to be trusted.

 Excommunication

-The collected evaluations were perused by a succession of administrators; then returned to the examinee.
-He or she then were to review them, benefit from the feedback, bind them for future reference, and record summative statistics on a spreadsheet.
-The later would prove critical in any future tenure or promotion hearings.
+The collected evaluations were perused by a succession of administrators, then, months later, returned to us.
+We were to review them, benefit from the feedback, bind them for future reference, and record summative statistics on a spreadsheet.
+Those statistics would prove critical in any future tenure or promotion hearings.
+They were the equivalent of our professorial batting average.
+Except hits can be reliably tabulated.
+They either are or they aren't.
+Our "hits" were recorded by dozens of self-interested umpires.

-Note that professors are typically denied any opportunity to evaluate their chair, their dean, their provost, or their president.
-I once asked our new Dean, the same lady with remarkable sensitivity to administrative intent, if faculty would be afforded the opportunity to grade her and her superiors?
-I stressed that professors were obviously better qualified to evaluate administrators than immature. inexperienced, often ignorant,youngsters were their professors.
-Looking surprised and a bit stuffy, she muttered that this would be decided at some future date.
+Predictably, professors were denied any opportunity to evaluate their chair, their dean, the provost, or the president.
+I once asked our new Dean, the same lady with remarkable sensitivity to administrative intent, if faculty would ever be afforded the opportunity to grade her and her superiors?
+I stressed that professors were obviously better qualified to evaluate administrators than immature. inexperienced youngsters were their professors.
+She muttered uncomfortably that this would be decided at some future date.
 That date, of course, turned out to be never.

-Administrators know that allowing professors to evaluate them will result in their disempowerment just as "course" evaluations disempower their faculty.
-Moreover, at least at my college, professors were expressly forbidden from initiating any communications with members of the board of trustees.
-In this way, administrators they effectively banned any evaluation that would do what "course" evaluations already do to faculty.
-That is, cut the ground from under their feet.
+Administrators know allowing professors to evaluate them will result in their disempowerment in the same way "course" evaluations disempower faculty.
+Moreover, at least at my college, professors were also expressly forbidden from initiating any communications with members of the board of trustees.

 A Final Word

-"Course" evaluations disempower professors.
-They were introduced during a time of student scarcity to weaken academic standards in order to keep bodies in seats and balance the budget.
-In the short run, this tactic works.
-In the long run, it is the road to ruin,
+"Course" evaluations effectively disempower professors.
+They commonly are introduced during times of low enrollment to keep bodies in seats and help balance the budget.
+In the short run, this buys time.
+In the long run, it is the road to ruin.

 Enough said.